What you'll need Resident Hand Book

 on athletic events, and the possession of gambling devices.

-residential building but is not a member of the ICC
+building but is not a member of the ICC residential community.

-ICC policies and procedures, as well as all applicable
+rules, policies and procedures, as well as all applicable local,

-local, state, and federal laws and regulations.
-Residents
+state, and federal laws and regulations.
+Residents who invite

-who invite guests into their residence hall or apartment are
+guests into their residence hall are responsible for the

-responsible for the behavior of their guests and may be held
+behavior of their guests and may be held responsible for any

-Only the official residents of a given room or apartment may
+Only the official residents of a given room may reside in that

-permitted only with the permission of the roommates,
+room.
+Overnight guests are permitted only with the permission of

 Harassment & Threats of Violence